nlimbu07/code-quiz/README.md

 A combination of multiple-choice questions and interactive challenges.
 For this challenge, a timed code quiz that's made up of multiple-choice questions.

+## Description

+A typical coding assessment is a combination of multiple-choice questions and interactive coding challenges.

 ## User Story

 AS A coding boot camp student